OliPerkins1987/Wildfire_Human_Agency_Model/README.md

 Running code tests may trigger a Window’s Defender Firewall; this relates to the dask.distributed library making requests to establish a slave & master set of parallel CPU cores.
 Please select yes, when asked for permission.

 1.5.2	MacOS:
 Running tests may breach the number of open files allowed by shell.
-To alter this, enter: ulimit -n 2048
+To alter this, enter:
+ulimit -n 2048
-Type & run the following command: pytest
+Type & run the following command:
+pytest

 1.5.3	Linux:
 Type & run the following command: pytest

 Tests should take around 15-30 mins to run on a medium performance desktop.
-Tests should return 76 warnings, these are composed of the following warning messages & can be ignored:
+Tests should return 76 warnings, these are primarily composed of the following warning messages & can be ignored:
 •	dividing by zero – this is where the land fraction equals 0
 •	np.bool being deprecated – this arises from the netCDF4 package
 •	np.log being applied to a negative number – this relates to the netCDF4 package using -3.3e38 for missing values